jordan-bird/eeg-feature-generation/README.md

 ## Acknowledgements
 Thank you to Alexandre Barachant for his work on [MuseLSL](https://github.com/alexandrebarachant/muse-lsl)

-Special thanks to these guys for their expert guidance and supervision for the research projects mentioned
+Special thanks to my former colleagues for their expert guidance and supervision for the research projects mentioned:
 *Dr. Diego R. Faria*
 *Dr. Luis J. Manso*
 *Dr. Felipe Campelo*